Xomega-Net/Xomega.Docs/docs/framework/common-ui/properties/standard.md

 ## Integer properties

-All integer properties in Xomega Framework store their value as a `long?`, but provide some restrictions on the minimum and maximum values, as described below.
+All integer properties in Xomega Framework store their value as a nullable of one of the integer types, as described below.

 ### BigIntegerProperty

-The `BigIntegerProperty` class validates that the stored value is between the `long.MinValue` and `long.MaxValue`.
-It serves as a base class for all other integer properties.
+The `BigIntegerProperty` class validates that the stored value is a `long?` between the `long.MinValue` and `long.MaxValue`.

 ### PositiveBigIntProperty